Jukebox History 1888-1913

 years the music machines for public entertainment have been around for more

 than a century.
-The first steps to make the modern electrically amplified
+The first steps to make the modern electrically amplified multi-selection

-course there have been good as well as bad times for the individuals and
+good as well as bad times for the individuals and companies involved in the production of

-production of automatic phonographs, but so far the jukebox as such has
+automatic phonographs, but until now the jukebox has survived both as a

-survived both as a cultural and as a commercial phenomenon in most parts of the
+cultural and as a commercial phenomenon in most parts of the modern world.

 The